• Menu

 Ghillies on the rivers in Scotland – The dos and don’ts

 Whilst were on the subject of ghillies and guides, it’s customary to tip them.
 This is the right thing to do and as a general guide, anything from £20-£50 depending on the day you’ve had is the norm.
-Some grilles are very helpful and get involved and work hard to keep you right, others will show you the pool and hide in the hut, there’s no right or wrong, that’s the way to is, this will help you decide how much to tip.
-Tipping isn’t mandatory, but if you don’t give them a “handshake’ don’t expect the same level of service next time or any worthwhile help.
+Some ghillies are very helpful and get involved and work hard to keep you right.
+However there are ghillies that do the absolute minimum.
+In summary you decide what to ti, based on the attention and service you’ve had.
+Furthermore, tipping isn’t mandatory, but if you choose not to, your card will be marked as a “non tipper”.
 Ghillies never forget!

 Hire a guiding company to take you out, they will provide you with quality fishing tackle, waders, boots, life vest and rain jacket.
 Well we do that certainly!